Dorchester Avenue (Boston): History

 As part of the building of South Station (opened 1899), Federal Street was cut between the bridge and Dewey Square.
 Dorchester Avenue was extended north from the bridge around the east side of the new union station, along the shore of the Fort Point Channel, intersecting Mount Washington Avenue (which was also cut by the new station) and Summer Street and ending at Congress Street.
 Additionally, the Atlantic Avenue Viaduct was built as a second bridge just west of the Dorchester Avenue Bridge, connecting to Atlantic Avenue at Dewey Square.

 By 1923 the viaduct was gone, but the extension of Dorchester Avenue remains to this day.

+Regular Old Colony Railroad passenger service ended in 1959, after completion of the Southeast Expressway, and some of the tracks at South Station became disused.
+In the 1960s the United States Postal Service greatly expanded its South Station Postal Annex.
+The USPS purchased one block of Dorchester Avenue from the city, due to conflicts with its loading docks when it converted from rail to truck delivery.

 In the 1990s it was closed to the public, including pedestrians and bicyclists, from the bridge to Summer Street, due to its proximity to Big Dig construction.
 It has remained closed due to security concerns, as it runs next to the South Postal Annex (a sorting facility of the United States Postal Service).
 In February 2022, Massachusetts Governor Charlie Baker announced that a $37 million project to replace the Dorchester Avenue bridge passing over the MBTA Red Line will be included in the $9.5 billion in federal funds the state government received under the Infrastructure Investment and Jobs Act.